Snow Business PPC: A Google Ads Guide

 In turn, it’s essential to choose specific areas to target, since you’ll need to know which areas or neighborhoods you’d like to win.

-Though, keep in mind, the higher population in the area, the faster you’ll see results.
+Remember, the higher the population in the area, the faster you’ll see results.
 Then, you’ll use these results to discover what Google Ads strategies are and aren’t working.

 2. Set Your Google Ads Spend Budget

-Even though it’s important to remain within the budget, keep in mind that you can’t run Google Ads for $5 a day like you can with Facebook Ads.
+Even though it's important to stick to your budget, remember that Google Ads costs more than Facebook Ads.
+You can't run Google Ads for $5 a day like you can with Facebook, so you'll need to spend more to see real results.

 3. Implement a Lead Followup Process